GridTools/gt4py/CODING_GUIDELINES.md

 Sphinx supports [reStructuredText][sphinx-rest] (reST) markup language to add additional formatting options to the generated docs, however section [_3.8 Comments and Docstrings_](https://google.github.io/styleguide/pyguide.html#38-comments-and-docstrings) in the Google Python Style Guide does not define how to use markups in docstrings.
 Therefore, we decided to forbid the use of reST markup in docstrings except for:

    - Cross-referencing other objects using Sphinx text roles for the [Python domain](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#the-python-domain) (as explained [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/domains.html#python-roles)).
-   - Very basic formatting markup to improve _readability_ of the generated documentation without obscuring the source docstring (e.g.: ``` ``literal`` ```  strings).
+   - Very basic formatting markup to improve _readability_ of the generated documentation without obscuring the source docstring (e.g. ``` ``literal`` ```  strings).

-Regarding code examples in docstrings, we highly encourage to use [doctests](https://docs.python.org/3/library/doctest.html) format to automatically test they are in sync with the code.
+Regarding code examples in docstrings, we highly encourage to use [doctest](https://docs.python.org/3/library/doctest.html) format to automatically test they are in sync with the code.

 ### Ignoring QA errors

 You may ocassionally need to disable checks from _quality assurance_  (QA) tools (e.g. linters, type checkers, etc.) on specific lines because the tool is not able to fully understand why that piece of code is needed.
 This is usually feasible inlining a special comment like `# type: ignore`.
-Note that you should **only** ignore QA errors when you fully understand its cause and it is not reasonable to fix it by rewriting the offending code in a different way.
-Additionally, you should add a brief comment to make sure anyone else reading the code will also understand what is happening there.
+You should **only** ignore QA errors when you fully understand its cause and it is not reasonable to fix it by rewriting the offending code in a different way.
+Additionally, you should add a brief comment to make sure anyone else reading the code also understands what is happening there.
 For example:

    ```python
    f = lambda: 'empty'  # noqa: E731  # assign lambda expression for testing